This country-specific Q&A provides an overview of Tax laws and regulations applicable in Peru.

 Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

-Broadly, this charge is levied on business profits computed in accordance with the International Financial Reporting Standards, but they need be adjusted to suit the new rules on “accrual” that, effective from January 2019, have been incorporated in our tax law.
-These rules disregard the probability that the company receives the flows related to the transaction under analysis.
+Broadly, this charge is levied on business profits computed in accordance with the International Financial Reporting Standards, but they need be adjusted to suit the tax rules on “accrual” set forth in our tax law.
+These rules disregard the probability that the company receives the flows related to the transaction under analysis as a basis to avoiding or deferring the recognition of revenues.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?